fizerkhan/fizerkhan.github.io/posts/clean-up-local-branches-after-merge-and-delete.md

 ----
-title: GitHub - Clean up your local branches after merge and delete
+title: Clean up your local branches after merge and delete in GitHub
 date:   2014-11-23
 ----